dotnet/runtime/src/tools/illink/docs/error-codes.md

-# ILLinker Errors and Warnings
+# ILLink Errors and Warnings

 Every linker error and warning has an assigned unique error code for easier identification.
 The known codes are in the range 1000 to 6000.
 Custom